Last updated 5 February 2026.

 Sunglasses

 Your preferred sunscreen, pack two or three times more than you think, I like to have both a stick and cream.
 The latter is easier to reapply mid day.
+Aerosol sprays can be convenient but expensive and occasionally can lead to inadvertently incomplete application/coverage.
+Even if you typically rely on your body’s melanin alone, you will have stronger and more intense sun exposure than is typical.
+Past students who never used sunscreen before found it essential on this trip.

 A wide brimmed hat you find stylish OR plan to buy one upon arrival

-A compact parasol with UV protection rating
+A compact parasol with UV protection rating – REALLY

 A lightweight, light colored long sleeve shirt and full length bottoms (skirt or trousers)